Chapter 2 5 questions Graded in-browser Saved locally

 Unanswered

 Q8.
-Compute the wavelength
+Calculate wavelength

-Take c = 1500 m/s and f = 30 kHz.
+Take sound speed as c = 1500 m/s and frequency as f = 30 kHz.
 What is the wavelength λ = c / f in meters?

 Show hint